 - Several Examples in Fire Emblem...
 In Blazing Sword there's the sniveling Erik, son of the greedy Darin.
 There are a ton in Genealogy of the Holy War, specially Scorpio towards his long dead father Andrei.

 - Subverted with Danan's younger sons Johan and Johalva, since they're more of anti villains and one of them can be spirited to the hero's side by Larcei, the girl they both have crushes on.
 Their also anti villainous older brother Burian is a subversion - he fights for familiar honor rather than Danan himself, and as he dies he says he's fought for the wrong side.

 - Even more subverted with Julius who manages to strip his father Arvis out of all his authority.

 - Boy!Morgan in the Future Past DLC maps of Fire Emblem Awakening.
 Not in the normal story, however, where he's a rather sweet Momma's Boy instead.
-It's, however, averted with any other boys fathered by the Avatar and by the Avatar himself if he gets snatched by Evil God Grima (his loyalites don't lie with his very evil father Validar, but with Grima itself)
+It's, however, averted with any other boys fathered by the Avatar and by the Avatar himself if he gets possessed by Evil God Grima (his loyalites don't lie with his very evil father Validar, but with Grima itself)